Shoot 'em up: Scrolling shooters

 Vertically scrolling shooters present the action from above and scroll up (or occasionally down) the screen.

 Horizontally scrolling shooters usually present a side-on view and scroll left to right (or less often, right to left).

 Isometrically scrolling shooters or isometric shooters, such as Sega's Zaxxon (1981), use an isometric point of view.

 A popular implementation style of scrolling shooters has the player's flying vehicle moving forward, at a fixed rate, through an environment.
 Examples are Scramble (1981), Xevious (1983), Gradius (1985), Darius (1987), R-Type (1987), Einhänder (1997).
 In contrast, Defender (1981) allows the player to move left or right at will.

+Blast 'em up is a term used in shmup community to describe subgenre of straightforward shooters that don't include advanced scoring mechanics.
+Players gain score points simply by shooting enemies and collecting score items, the ultimate goal of these games is to clear them on one credit.
+By default this shmup subgenre is represented by older, classic titles like Gradius, R-Type, Darius, Raiden which were the dominant style of shmups before popularization of the bullet hell subgenre.

+Caravan shmup is a shooter built around score attack and time attack type of gameplay.
+Typically caravan shmup is played for high score in a set short amount of time, that usually lasts from 2 to 5 minutes.
+This type of gameplay originated from Hudson Soft's Star Soldier series and was adopted by companies like Compile and Naxat Soft.
+It became staple for PC Engine shmups to include caravan mode as extra alongside regular game mode.
+The term "caravan" comes from Hudson's National STG Caravan tournaments that were organized in Japan from 1985 to 1994 and popularized this type of gameplay.
+Aligning with these events yearly iterations of Summer Carnival series were released on PC Engine which were official competition titles.